Click here to download

-Pandit Kartik Seshadri is a world-renowned force in the field of Indian Classical Music.
-As a sitarist, he attracted widespread attention when he began performing full-length solos at the age of 6 in India.
-The sitar maestro is now hailed as an “amazingly accomplished” musical powerhouse noted for his music’s “expressive beauty, rich tonal sensibility, and rhythmic intricacy,” praised the Washington Post while the Times of India (2011) noted that Seshadri’s concert was “a show stopper that transported the audience to soak soul deep in his mesmerizing performance.”
-The prestigious Songlines Magazine (U.K.) has in its March 2012 issue declared his latest album “Sublime Ragas” as one of the “Top Ten of the World’s” CD’s (as with his 2004 Raga: Rasa album) further citing him as one of the “world’s greatest sitar players.”
+Pandit Kartik Seshadri is a world-renowned force in Indian Classical Music.
+As a sitarist, he attracted widespread attention when he began performing full-length solos in India from the age of six.
+The sitar master is now hailed as an “amazingly accomplished” musical powerhouse for his music’s “expressive beauty, rich tonal sensibility, and rhythmic intricacy,” as noted by the Washington Post, while the Times of India described Seshadri’s concert as “a show stopper that transported the audience to soak soul deep in his mesmerizing performance.”
+Songlines Magazine (U.K.) declared his album Sublime Ragas as one of the “Top Ten of the World’s” CD’s, as with his Raga: Rasa album, further citing him as one of the “world’s greatest sitar players.”

-As an educator Seshadri heads one of the largest programs of Indian Classical Music in the USA at the University of California, San Diego.
-He has been invited as a distinguished guest faculty member at various conservatories, universities and academies around the world: The Banff Centre in Alberta, Canada, Stanford University, the Yehudi Menuhin School of Music in Bath, U.K., to the Sangeeth Research Academy (SRA) in Kolkata, India.
-In 2009 Seshadri launched Raga:Rasa … Kartik Seshadri’s Center for Indian Classical music and improvisation.
+As an educator, Kartik Seshadri heads one of the largest programs of Indian Classical Music in the US at the University of California, San Diego.
+He has been invited as a distinguished guest faculty member at various conservatories, universities, and academies around throughout world including The Banff Centre in Alberta in Canada, Stanford University, the Yehudi Menuhin School of Music in Bath, U.K., and the Sangeeth Research Academy (SRA) in Kolkata, India.
+In 2009 Seshadri launched Raga:Rasa – Kartik Seshadri’s Center for Indian Classical music and improvisation.